-A Taste of Northern Africa – Live Fire Tagine with Aussie Grassfed Lamb Shanks and Orange-zested Couscous
+A Taste of Northern Africa – Live Fire Tagine with Braised Lamb Shanks and Orange-zested Couscous

 Late this fall I flew to sunny Orlando, FL, joined by a dozen of the most talented chefs and awarded home cooks from North America and Australia in effort to collaborate, create and develop new, inspiring recipes together.
 The secret ingredient – Australian Grassfed Beef and Lamb.
 The end result – new friendships, countless laughs, memories to last a lifetime, and nearly two dozen 5-star dishes presented for print photography, small screen filming, and broadcast across social media throughout the season ahead.

 My centerpiece presentation for this event was inspired the intersection of traditional and modern culinary culture Morocco.
 These gorgeous free-range lamb shanks were seasoned simply, but liberally, then charred over live fire before slowly braising to tender, fall-from-the-bone perfection.
 The shanks were then laid atop a bed of orange-scented couscous, toasted Ras el Hanout hazelnuts, spiced and dried fruits, roasted butternut squash and garlic, sweet shallots, and freshly-harvested heirloom tomatoes.
 This dish was finished with a drizzle of olive oil, a peppering if pomegranate arils and a garden of aromatic herbs.